 Second, the antitheist may argue, the free will defense violates divine omniscience.
 For if I possess libertarian freedom, then whether I decide to go to the concert tonight is neither under God’s direct control nor controlled by natural causes.
 And if that is the case then God has no way of knowing what I will decide.
 Like anyone, he can make a lucky guess: he may believe devoutly that I will decide to attend the concert, and that may turn out to be correct.
 But lucky guesses do not count as knowledge.
 Knowledge requires reasons, and God can have no satisfactory reason for his belief, if by “satisfactory” we understand what the infallible omniscience usually attributed to him would require — namely, a reason that guarantees correctness.
 Rather, like any observer, God must wait to learn what my decision will be in order to be sure of it.
 But then throughout the time prior to my act, God is not omniscient.
 There is a truth about the future that he does not know.
 Thus, the antitheist may conclude, the free will defense is in fact a failure.
 It exonerates God from direct responsibility for sin, but it does so only by surrendering part of God’s sovereignty, and by making him fail, as creator, to be omniscient.

 If correct, this view would indeed reconcile divine omniscience and creaturely freedom, leaving only the problem of sovereignty to be addressed.
 But there are telling arguments against it.
-Propositions that venture to predict future free decisions and actions do appear to have truth values.
+Propositions that venture to predict future free decisions and actions do appear to have truth values, and some of them appear to be true.
 One indication of this is that we believe and disbelieve such propositions, and what is it to believe a proposition but to believe it is true, or to disbelieve it but to believe it is false?
 Nor does it seem possible to worm our way out of this.
 Let p be the proposition that I will decide to attend a concert this evening.
 It might be protested that for someone to believe I will so decide is only to believe p will become true at the appointed time — i.e., at the time of my decision.
 But that does not solve the problem, for to believe this is simply to believe another future-tensed proposition — namely, “p will become true” — which is just as dependent on my decision for its truth as is p.
 Similarly, it will not do to claim that to believe p is not to believe it is true but only that it is likely or probable.
 For to hold these beliefs is just to hold, respectively, that it is likely that p is true, or probable that it is true.
 In short, there seems no avoiding the fact that to believe p is to be committed to its truth, pure and simple.
 Moreover, anyone thus committed would, if I later decide to attend the concert, be justified in saying they had been right about what I would decide, that their earlier belief had been correct.
 And again, what is it for a belief to be right or correct except for it to be true?
+(For a related argument, see Pruss 2010, to which Rhoda 2010b replies.)

 Note that the above objection is not based on the claim some have made, that subjunctives of freedom lack truth values, or that their truth is not properly grounded (R.M.
 Adams 1977; Hasker 1989).
 That may indeed be a problem for some subjunctives of freedom, but it is not a problem for C > p.
 On the usual understanding, a subjunctive of freedom counts as true provided that, among worlds in which its antecedent is satisfied, there is at least one in which the consequent is satisfied as well, and which is more similar to our world than any in which the consequent is not satisfied.
 Now no world can be as similar to the actual world as that world is to itself, and we are assuming that C and p are true in the actual world.
 Accordingly, C > p must be true as well.
 The only way to avoid this outcome is to deny that propositions like p — that is, propositions which describe future free decisions in the actual world — have truth values, and we have already seen that this will not do.
 So C > p is perfectly well grounded.
 The problem is only that it is not grounded in the way it needs to be to serve as middle knowledge.
 It is not grounded independently of God’s or my free decisions.
 In light of this, we can only conclude that the Molinist effort to reconcile creaturely freedom with God’s omniscience and sovereignty as creator fails.
 We have yet to see how God can know as creator what decisions and actions his creatures will engage in, while at the same time upholding the idea that those decisions and actions are manifestations of libertarian freedom.